BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 - Deontic - every ought (both moral or prudent) judgementsd are obligations
 - Motivational - obligation is when it inclines to action

+# Duty

+- Imperative conception of duty - every duty implies obligation, every obligation implies the command.
+- Non-imperative conception of obligation - every duty implies obligation, and some duties are independent of commands

 #                  Jural vs Non-Jural Morals

 - Jural - morality requires some legislation.
 It may have pre-legislation indicative facts, but they are not moral